Dokucraft/Dungeons-Level-Format/docs/Level.md

 It might control more than just these two things, more testing is required.

+### object-groups

+- Type: `array` of `string`

+A list of object groups that the level uses tiles from.
+Each object group is represented by the object group's file path relative to the `Dungeons/Content/data/lovika/objectgroups` directory, without the file extension.

 ### play-intro

 - Type: `boolean`

 By default, levels that have an intro sequence will play it after loading into the level.
 This property can be set to `false` to disable the intro.

+### stretches

+- Type: `array` of `object`

+A list of "stretches", which are distinct parts of the level that are made up of tiles and potential side-paths.

+~~For more information about stretches, see [the page about them here.](/docs/Stretch.md)~~